lamg/pmproxy/README.md

 ## PMProxy clients

 There are two clients, `pmuser` and `pmuser-gtk`.
 The former is a command line program, and the latter, as its name indicates, a GUI in GTK+.
-TODO slow operations not in the main thread.

 ## Configuration file